 Attitude Formation

 An attitude is a negative or positive evaluation of an object.
-It has an aspect of liking or disliking, favoring or not favoring an object.
+It involves liking or disliking, and favoring or not favoring an object.
 For example, a vegetarian person has a negative attitude towards beef consumption.
-Attitude influences human behavior towards an object.
+Attitudes influence human behavior towards an object.
 For instance, a vegetarian would avoid eating beef.

 Different people can have different attitudes towards the same thing.
-For example, some people view legalizing abortion as a good thing because they think it is a way to get rid of unintended birth.
-But many people also view legalizing abortion as a bad thing, because they think that the fetus baby has a right to life.
+For example, some people view the legalization of abortion as a good thing because they think it is a way to prevent unintended births.
+However, many people also view the legalization of abortion as a bad thing because they believe that the fetus or unborn child has a right to life.

 The process of attitude formation has the following two explanations: